Are WASP-107-like Systems Consistent with High-eccentricity Migration?: Simulation Setup

+We emphasize that the estimation above applies only to the quaLK systems.
+The relative importance of the octupole term can be quantified by the parameter \citep{Liu:15}

+which can be significant for the WASP-107 system.
+As we will see later in Sec.~\ref{sec:mutual_inclination} (and consistent with previous analyses, e.g., \citealt{Liu:15, Petrovich:15, Naoz:16}), the octLK enables a much wider merger window in general with the addition of the octupole potential.

 Throughout our simulations, we make a few simplifying assumptions: the inner planet's spin is instantaneously pseudo-synchronized~\citep{Hut:81} and aligned with the inner orbit.
 We fixed the stellar rotation period at the currently measured $P_{\ast}= 17.2\,{\rm days}$ \citep{Dai_2017}.
 This relatively long period suggests that the precession rate induced by stellar rotation is typically 20 times smaller than that due to general relativity (see, e.g., eqs.
 A8 and A10 of \citealt{Anderson:16}).
-Moreover, the magnetic breaking of K stars is poorly understood and may suffer from stalled spin-down \citep[e.g.][]{Curtis}.
-We refrain from evolving the stellar rotation period simultaneously with our dynamical simulation.
+Moreover, the characteristic spin-down timescale (denoted with a subscript ``sd'') for the host star due to magnetic breaking is \citep{Barker:09, Anderson:16}

+The fiducial value of $\alpha$ is taken from \citet{Barker:09} for K stars (see also, \citealt{Curtis}).
+This is much greater than the migration timescale and hence the stellar spindown is insignificant.
+We separately verified this through a set of numerical simulations including the spindown which shows little difference from the main results we present.
 The direction of stellar spin vector $\vect{S}_\ast$, however, precesses due to its interaction with the orbital angular momentum (see appendix A2 of \citealt{Anderson:16}).
 Following the precession of the stellar rotation is important for calculating the stellar obliquity which is an observed quantity for WASP-107 b \citep{Rubenzahl}.